Japanese landing craft carrier Shinshū Maru

 Shinshū Maru (神州丸 or 神洲丸) was a ship of the Imperial Japanese Army during World War II.
 She was the world's first landing craft carrier ship to be designed as such, and a pioneer of modern-day amphibious assault ships.
 During some of her operations, she was known to have used at least four cover names, R1, GL, MT, and Ryūjō Maru.
 During her career, she was outfitted with a dummy forefunnel in an effort to disguise her as the submarine tender Taigei, which was converted to the light carrier Ryūhō.

-Shinshū Maru was one of the ships sunk by friendly torpedo fire at the Battle of Sunda Strait, but later salvaged and returned to service.